 Carboplatin, Pemetrexed, and Bevacizumab with or without Atezolizumab for the Treatment of Stage IV Non-squamous Non-small Cell Lung Cancer

 - Must have histologically or cytologically confirmed stage IV non-squamous non-small cell lung cancer

-- Patients must either have tumors that harbor an EGFR mutation in exon 19 or exon 21, or must be never smoker wild-types.
+- Must have either have tumors that harbor an EGFR mutation in exon 19 or exon 21, or must be never smoker wild-types.
 Never smoker wild-types are defined as patients with tumors without an ALK or ROS1 rearrangement, and are not harboring any EGFR mutation (this includes exons 19 or 21, exon 20, and any other rare EGFR mutations).
 Never smoker wild-type patients must have smoked less than 100 cigarettes in a lifetime.
 Patients with an EGFR mutation in exon 19 or 21 may be included irrespective of their smoking history.
 If tissue-based testing for EGFR mutation status is not available, blood-based EGFR testing that confirms presence of a mutation in exon 19 or 21 is acceptable, and these patients may be included in the study

 - Must have measurable disease by computed tomography (CT) or magnetic resonance imaging (MRI), defined as at least one lesion that can be accurately measured in at least one dimension in accordance with Response Evaluation Criteria in Solid Tumors (RECIST) criteria version (v) 1.1

 - Tumors that harbor an EGFR exon 19 or exon 21 mutation must have received prior treatments with one or more tyrosine kinase inhibitors (TKIs).
 A washout period of at least 2 weeks is required to begin treatment in this trial.
 Patients who are never smoker wild-types must be treatment naive

 - Must be chemotherapy, vascular endothelial growth factor (VEGF) therapy, and immunotherapy naive, with the exception of prior oral TKIs which are required for EGFR mutated patients.
 Patients who have received prior anti-VEGF therapy in combination with a TKI for advanced stage EGFR-mutated disease may be included.
 The number of prior oral TKIs and duration of use is neither specified nor limited